 Children who have experienced trauma can require significant support to get them 'school ready'.
-As such, Early Years TraCS has more than 13 contact points each year, allowing consultants to develop a strong, productive relationship with educators.
+As such, TraCS builds a relationship with services over time, allowing

 Early Years TraCS services are available as packages.
 These include, at a minimum, a needs assessment and centre-based consultations.
 For services needing more support, packages can also include phone consultations and training support.

 Early Years TraCS can also be offered intensively to a group of kindergarten services.
-This option gives educators the opportunity to work with a TraCS practitioner co-located in the kindergarten service.
+This option gives educators the opportunity to work with a TraCS Consultant co-located in the kindergarten service.

 Visit provider website for more information.